Deployment

 apacheuser; the cron entry is owned byapache.

-System packages (Rocky 8 names — adapt for other distros):
+Production hosts get the deps as system packages (Rocky 8 names — adapt for other distros):

 dnf install python3.11 python3.11-PyMySQL unbound # unbound optional